Skip to main content

 3. Caddy liners

 If you line your kitchen caddy, use newspaper, paper bags or compostable bags (look out for the SEEDLING logo).
-If using compostable bags, please do not tie the top as it takes longer to compost.
 No plastic bags, thank you.

 ✔ What can go in the bins?